 Full text of almost 3000 poems by African-American poets in the late 18th and 19th centuries.
 Useful for literary scholars and researchers in black studies, linguistics, women's studies, black literary heritage, and comparative studies.
 The poetry explores topics including abolition, children, civil rights, dreams, education, fugitive slave law, Indian raids, liberty, political issues, prejudice, and slavery.

-It offers an immediate resource of full text articles, from more than 170 international, and often peer reviewed, reports, proceedings, association and consumer newsletters.
-In addition, there are hundreds of pamphlets, booklets, special reports, original research and book excerpts.
+Focuses on the perspectives of complementary, holistic, and integrated approaches to health care and wellness.
+Includes full text articles from more than 170 international (some peer reviewed), reports, proceedings, association and consumer newsletters.
+Also includes hundreds of pamphlets, booklets, special reports, original research, and book excerpts.

-including Emily Dickinson, Henry Wadsworth Longfellow, Phillis Wheatley, Walt Whitman, and John Greenleaf Whittier.
-It also covers many less familiar names.
+Includes 1,200 books and anthologies (40,000 poems) of early American poetry, writers from the 17th - early 20th century.
+Includes works of all major American poets, including Emily Dickinson, Henry Wadsworth Longfellow, Phillis Wheatley, Walt Whitman, and John Greenleaf Whittier; includes many less familiar names.